Józefów, Stalowa Wola County

 Józefów ([juˈzɛfuf]) is a village in the administrative district of Gmina Zaklików, within Stalowa Wola County, Subcarpathian Voivodeship, in south-eastern Poland.
 It lies approximately 6 km north-west of Zaklików, 25 km north of Stalowa Wola, and 86 km north of the regional capital Rzeszów.

+According to the 1921 census, the village had a population of 15, entirely Polish by nationality and Roman Catholic by confession.